Getting your finances in order when buying a new home

 Of course, you can bolster that with any additional savings you’ve managed to accumulate.
 If you’ve been putting money away on a regular basis, or you’ve put a lump sum aside over the years, that can strengthen your deposit.

-There are several government schemes available that can help you get on the property ladder or make that step up.
-Although Help to Buy equity loans are often used by first-time buyers, they are not exclusive.
-Until 2021, the scheme enables existing homeowners to benefit as well.
-You will need a minimum 5% deposit to qualify and there is no maximum household income to qualify for the scheme.
-The Help to Buy Equity Loan scheme is exclusive to new-build homes and you can purchase a property with a maximum value of £600,000 in England, £300,000 in Wales and £200,000 in Scotland.
-This could be an option to explore if you are looking to step up the property ladder but are feeling affordability pressures.
+There are several government schemes available that can help you get on the property ladder.
+You will need a small deposit to qualify and the Help to Buy Equity Loan scheme is exclusive to new-build homes and first time buyers.
+This could be an option to explore if you are looking to get your first step on the property ladder but are feeling affordability pressures.

 Developers such as Barratt Homes may offer Part Exchange schemes whereby they purchase your existing property – within certain terms and conditions – which means you have a guaranteed buyer, no chain and no estate agent fees.
 This route to sale and purchase can help you move into your new home faster as the developer becomes the cash buyer of your property.

 Currently the mortgage market is really competitive, which is helpful if you’re looking to take on a larger mortgage.
 The lower rates will help to mitigate the rising cost of a bigger mortgage versus your current debt.
 If you shop around, you will find that there are some attractive deals on offer, and you can lock in your rates if you’re worried about escalating cost or future interest rates.